Jenniferosei/QnA/README.md

 It states that classes should depend upon interfaces or abstract classes instead of concrete classes or functions.
 OR A high level module should not depend on a low level module, but they should both depend on abstractions.

+[The Single Responsibility Principle states that a class should do one thing and therefore it should have only a single reason to change.

+To state this principle more technically: Only one potential change (database logic, logging logic, and so on.) in the software’s specification should be able to affect the specification of the class.

+This means that if a class is a data container, like a Book class or a Student class, and it has some fields regarding that entity, it should change only when we change the data model.

+Following the Single Responsibility Principle is important.
+First of all, because many different teams can work on the same project and edit the same class for different reasons, this could lead to incompatible modules.

+Second, it makes version control easier.
+For example, say we have a persistence class that handles database operations, and we see a change in that file in the GitHub commits.
+By following the SRP, we will know that it is related to storage or database-related stuff.

+Merge conflicts are another example.
+They appear when different teams change the same file.
+But if the SRP is followed, fewer conflicts will appear – files will have a single reason to change, and conflicts that do exist will be easier to resolve.

+Open-Closed Principle
+The Open-Closed Principle requires that classes should be open for extension and closed to modification.

+Modification means changing the code of an existing class, and extension means adding new functionality.

+So what this principle wants to say is: We should be able to add new functionality without touching the existing code for the class.
+This is because whenever we modify the existing code, we are taking the risk of creating potential bugs.
+So we should avoid touching the tested and reliable (mostly) production code if possible.

+But how are we going to add new functionality without touching the class, you may ask.
+It is usually done with the help of interfaces and abstract classes.

+Now that we have covered the basics of the principle, let's apply it to our Invoice application.

+Let's say our boss came to us and said that they want invoices to be saved to a database so that we can search them easily.
+We think okay, this is easy peasy boss, just give me a second!

+Liskov Substitution Principle
+The Liskov Substitution Principle states that subclasses should be substitutable for their base classes.

+This means that, given that class B is a subclass of class A, we should be able to pass an object of class B to any method that expects an object of class A and the method should not give any weird output in that case.

+This is the expected behavior, because when we use inheritance we assume that the child class inherits everything that the superclass has.
+The child class extends the behavior but never narrows it down.

+Therefore, when a class does not obey this principle, it leads to some nasty bugs that are hard to detect.

+Liskov's principle is easy to understand but hard to detect in code.
+So let's look at an example.

+Interface Segregation Principle
+Segregation means keeping things separated, and the Interface Segregation Principle is about separating the interfaces.

+The principle states that many client-specific interfaces are better than one general-purpose interface.
+Clients should not be forced to implement a function they do no need.

+Dependency Inversion Principle
+The Dependency Inversion principle states that our classes should depend upon interfaces or abstract classes instead of concrete classes and functions.

+In his article (2000), Uncle Bob summarizes this principle as follows:

+"If the OCP states the goal of OO architecture, the DIP states the primary mechanism".
+These two principles are indeed related and we have applied this pattern before while we were discussing the Open-Closed Principle.

+We want our classes to be open to extension, so we have reorganized our dependencies to depend on interfaces instead of concrete classes.
+Our PersistenceManager class depends on InvoicePersistence instead of the classes that implement that interface.]

 # Session management

 [Read more here](https://medium.com/@prashantramnyc/difference-between-session-cookies-vs-jwt-json-web-tokens-for-session-management-4be67d2f066e)